 Midnight Chevy Silverado Interior

+A C$1,325 (US$995) power sunroof and C$995 (US$760) leather seating package were the notable cost-options fitted to the interior of our Trail Boss.
+Both felt like must-have features for comparatively little extra money.
 The practical touches are what the Silverado’s cabin does best.
 Driving in cold conditions, the chunky switches were easy to operate with gloved fingers and the flip-up rear bench is handy for loading everyday cargo that you might not want to put in the bed, such as groceries.

 Overall, we liked the upscale work-truck feel of this Silverado, but the interior design lacks the imagination and premium touches of the Ram 1500’s cabin.
-The column-shift feels old-school and the 8in screen seems unworthy of a C$70k vehicle – again, FCA sets the pace here.
+The column shift feels old-school, and the 8-inch screen seems unworthy of a C$70k vehicle – again, FCA sets the pace here.
+A notable infotainment upgrade for 2021 is the addition of wireless phone projection through Apple CarPlay and Android Auto: standard on LTZ and High Country models but also available on LT, LT Trail Boss, and RST.

-Silverado towing and trailering
+Silverado Towing and Trailering

 Away from the test truck’s 6.2-litre V8, Chevrolet has increased the towing capacity for two of the Silverado’s smaller engines for the 2021 model year after further testing.
 All configurations with the 2.7-litre turbo or 3.0-litre Duramax turbodiesel – which gets a US$1,500 price cut in the US – are now rated to at least 9,000 lb (4,082kg).